-During North Dakota's 2017 legislative session, House Bill 1433 was passed regarding direct producer to
+During North Dakota's 65th legislative assembly, House Bill 1433 was passed regarding direct producer to

-is commonly referred to as the ND Cottage Foods Act.
-The new legislation is effective August 1, 2017.
+otherwise known as the ND Cottage Foods Act, became effective August 1, 2017.

-The ND Cottage Foods Act allows for the purchase and consumption of fresh, locally grown agricultural commodities.
-This provides new opportunities for small, start-up businesses and home-based operations.
+The ND Cottage Foods Act allows for the sale of uninspected, homemade cottage food products to an informed, end consumer for at-home consumption.
+This provides new opportunities for small, start-up businesses and home-based operations without having the extra burden of start-up costs for an approved kitchen outside the home and no license or inspection fee charges.
 While enriching a new market and new food products available in our state, it is important to instill practical, science based food safety guidance to protect public health and maintain access to a safe food supply.

 Food Safety Education Resources about Home-canned and Home-baked Cottage Food Product, Training Courses, and Product Testing